GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 ### Add attributes {: #add }

-Follow the instructions
-below to learn how to add attributes to a node.
+Attributes can be added to a node in the DOM Tree.
+Follow the instructions below to learn how to add an attribute to a node.

-1. Right-click **Homer** below and select **Inspect**.
+1. Right-click **Homer** and select **Inspect**: Homer

-    * Homer
     * Marge

+1. In the DOM tree, right-click `Homer`.
+The text is highlighted blue to indicate that it's selected.

 1.

 ### Edit attributes {: #attributes }

-To add attributes, highlight and right-click the attribute name or value.
+To edit attributes, highlight and double-click the attribute name or value.
 Follow the instructions below to learn how to add attributes to a node.

 1. Right-click **Howard** below and select **Inspect**.